unusualfor/capannogourmet/README.md

 # What is this?

-A simple react web app I had to create for my marriage, during my first approach to react.\
-I used it to collect presence confirmation to that day.\
+See live example [here](https://apr-28.web.app/demo).

 Backend is a node.js express application based on [this project](https://github.com/domekuf/express-docker/tree/lista-web-2).\
-See live example [here](https://apr-28.web.app/demo).

 ## Getting Started with Create React App